Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 - If you want to run the unit tests,
-- Note that the MCP server must be running for the tests to pass
+- Note that the MCP server must be running and the datbase must exist for the tests to pass
 ~~~
 <new terminal window>
 conda activate mcp-server